A Novel Paradigm for Neural Computation: X-Net with Learnable Neurons and Adaptable Structure: Methods

-\subsection{Avoid getting stuck in local optimum}
+\subsection{Avoid Getting Stuck in Local Optimum}

-In the process of optimization and training, the network is likely to fall into a local optimum if no additional conditions are added\cite{lo}.
-In order to prevent this from happening as much as possible, we set a count value of $count$.
-Whenever the network loss does not change or increase, the $count$ increases by 1.
-When the $count$ reaches a certain threshold, we arbitrarily select a node of the neural network, and arbitrarily change its activate function to other functions in the activate function library, By adding such a "disturbance", the algorithm can jump out of the local optimum as much as possible.
-We found through experiments that better results can be obtained when the threshold value is 20.
+The network opts to fall into a local optimum in the process of optimization and training if no additional conditions are applied \textsuperscript{\cite{lo}}.
+To prevent this problem from scratch, we set a count value $count$ as an indicator.
+If the loss remains unchanged or increases, $count=count+1$; If $count$ reaches a set threshold, we randomly select a node in X-Net and substitute a randomly selected activation function from the library.
+Through this ``mutation'' operation, X-Net is more likely to jump out of the local optimum.
+In our experiments, we found it was effective when the threshold was 20.